 After a nine-year spell in English football with Leeds United, Middlesbrough and Newcastle United, legendary Australian player Mark Viduka finally hung up his boots at the age of 34 in 2009.

-A prolific scorer at every Premier League club he played for, Viduka was most effective during his time at Leeds United scoring 59 goals in 130 appearances.
+A prolific scorer at every Premier League club he played for, Viduka was most effective during his time at Elland Road scoring 59 goals in 130 appearances.

-Regular viewers of Sky One’s Fantasy Football Club show will have seen that most of Mark Viduka’s ex Leeds United team mates include him within their line ups of the best players that they have played with.
+Regular viewers of Sky One’s Fantasy Football Club show will have seen that most of his ex-Leeds team-mates include him within their line ups of the best players that they have played with.

-Ex Leeds team mates, Danny Mills, Ian Harte and Paul Robinson included him in their #One2Eleven teams as well as George Boateng who played with Viduka at Middlesbrough.
+Danny Mills, Ian Harte and Paul Robinson all included him in their #One2Eleven teams as well as George Boateng who played with Viduka at Middlesbrough.

-Since retiring from playing, Viduka has gone back to live in Melbourne in his native Australia but is currently working on obtaining his UEFA coaching badges.
+Since retiring from playing, Viduka has gone back to live in Melbourne in his native Australia and is currently working on obtaining his UEFA coaching badges.

 Mark Viduka: Premier League Statistics

 |Premier League Teams Played for||Leeds United, Middlesbrough, Newcastle United|